-- Students are responsible for contacting and working out an alternative plan with Professor Ghobadi-Far for submitting homework assignments, recitations, project, and any other assignments if these cannot be completed in time due to unexpected situations. - These requests will be evaluated on a case-by-case basis, and assignment extensions require at least a 48-hour email notification prior to the assignment deadline.
+- Students are responsible for contacting and working out an alternative plan with their recitation TA or TF for submitting homework assignments, recitations, project, and any other assignments if these cannot be completed in time due to unexpected situations.
+These requests will be evaluated on a case-by-case basis, and assignment extensions require at least a 48-hour email notification to your recitation TA or TF prior to the assignment deadline.